kobenguyent/codeceptjs-recorder-extension/Readme.md

 ## Testing

 1. Clone the repo
+2. Run `npm i` to install the dependencies
+3. Build the extension `npm run build`
-2. Visit chrome://extensions
+4. Visit chrome://extensions
-3. Enable "Developer mode" via toggle switch in upper right corner
+5. Enable "Developer mode" via toggle switch in upper right corner
-4. Click "Load unpacked" button in upper left corner
+6. Click "Load unpacked" button in upper left corner
-5. Select the previously cloned directory
+7. Select the `dist` folder that you built at step 3